jjjooeyyy/Responsive-Shape-Generator/README.md

-# Responsive-Shape-Generator
+# 🔶 Responsive-Shape-Generator
-Change shape and its color according to user input
+> This is a responsive shape generator and user can change color
+> This version allow user enter integer 3 - 5 to choose display shape, number of sides changes according to user's input
+> 3 : triangle 4: rectangle 5: pentagon
+> User can also change the color of the shape by changing their input (Green,red,grey)

+## Technical Specifications
+> Java FX